Skip to main content

 Shame isolates.
 Grace restores.
 Seeking help is not giving up—it’s stepping into the healing grace that God has already made available.

 (C) Adrienne Jason 2025.
-Written with the support of A.I. from a Midacts Perspective using a KJB.
+Written with A.I. as a support tool from a Mid-acts Perspective using a KJB.

 SEE MY SOUL CARE PAGE FOR MORE HELPFUL INFORMATION - CLICK HERE